 What to Expect After Your First Laser Therapy Treatment To Quit Drug Addictions…

-After your first laser therapy treatment for quitting drugs like marijuana and alcohol you will likely feel relaxed, calm, and best of all your cravings will likely have diminished.
-In addition to treating you with laser, Dave will also review behavioral modification practices and then schedule your second appointment (included with the program fee).
+After your first laser therapy treatment for quitting drugs like marijuana and alcohol you will likely feel more relaxed, calm, and best of all your cravings will likely have diminished.
+In addition to treating you with laser, Dave will also review behavioural modification practices and then schedule your second appointment (included with the program fee).

 How Effective Is Laser Therapy For Drug Addiction?